Plumbing Leak Detection for Coral Gables, FL Homes

 Supply lines run under the concrete slab in many Coral Gables homes, and a pinhole there leaks straight into the foundation.
 Acoustic and thermal locating pinpoints it so only a small area is opened.

-How much does leak detection cost in Coral Gables, FL?
+What does leak detection cost in Coral Gables, FL?

-Leak Detection the United States starts at from $99, every leak detection quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Leak Detection in Coral Gables, FL starts at from $99, every leak detection quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

 Our leak detection carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the leak detection we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote leak detection on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate leak detection quote is written and good for 30 days.

-Areas we serve for leak detection
+Neighborhoods & cities we serve for leak detection

 We provide leak detection throughout Coral Gables, FL and the surrounding Miami-Dade County area.
 Serving Biscayne Bay View, Cocoplum, Gables Estates and surrounding neighborhoods.